Captain-Gautam/Cs50-Project1/README.md

 A quick overview of the second assignment of CS50 Web Programming: a simple clone of Wikipedia, using Python's web framework Django, HTML and CSS.

-## Youtube Video
-A short video where I go through the required specifications of the project: https://youtu.be/heyC0rYBST8

 ## Assignment specification
 - **Entry Page**: Visiting /wiki/TITLE, where TITLE is the title of an encyclopedia entry, should render a page that displays the contents of that encyclopedia entry.